himaenshu/string-surgeon/README.md

 Functions:

-1. truncate(n) returns the first n characters of the string, where n excludes the count of characters in link html tag.
+1. truncate(n) returns the first n characters of the string, where n excludes the characters of any link html tag in the string.
    Example:

-str = "The code can be downloaded from <a href='https://github.com/himaenshu/string-surgeon'>Github Repository</a>."

-str.truncate(45) => "The code can be downloaded from <a href='https://github.com/himaenshu/string-surgeon'>Github Reposi...<a/>"
+   str = "The code can be downloaded from <a href='https://github.com/himaenshu/string-surgeon'>Github Repository</a>." str.truncate(45) => "The code can be downloaded from <a href='https://github.com/himaenshu/string-surgeon'>Github Reposi...<a/>"

 2. remaining(n) returns the n+1 onwards characters of the string, where n excludes the count of characters in link html tag.
    Example:

-str = "The code can be downloaded from <a href='https://github.com/himaenshu/string-surgeon'>Github Repository</a>."

-str.remaining(20) => "loaded from <a href='https://github.com/himaenshu/string-surgeon'>Github Repository</a>."
+   str = "The code can be downloaded from <a href='https://github.com/himaenshu/string-surgeon'>Github Repository</a>." str.remaining(20) => "loaded from <a href='https://github.com/himaenshu/string-surgeon'>Github Repository</a>."

 3. chop_at(n) returns truncate(n), remaining(n) and the string itself as hash items.